 For quick and deep cleaning, use an extra-wide, heavy-duty aluminum pool brush with curved edges.
 Be sure to cover the difficult-to-reach spots.
 Problem areas include crevices and corners, stairs and steps, behind ladders, and the waterline.
 Brush at least once per week or multiple times if the pool is heavily used or quickly develops grime.

 Mistake #3: Removing Algae With an Automatic Pool Cleaner

 When you’ve got an algae build-up, pool ownership can sometimes feel like a drag.
 Many people try to snatch back their precious time by firing up an automatic pool cleaner.
-While pool cleaners are useful, they’re not perfect.
+While pool cleaners are helpful, they’re not perfect.

 Many automatic pool cleaners push debris and algae via a mesh net but don’t remove it from the pool.
-The mesh bag will clog with gunk, and algae fast, and then the goop will launch around your pool.
+The mesh bag will clog with gunk and algae fast, and then the goop will launch around your pool.

 Tackling the problem in that way is like dealing with an ant infestation by kicking over the anthills.
 With a robotic pool cleaner, you’re only spreading the problem around.

 The simple solution is probably not what you want to hear: